Toric invariance of vertically parametrized systems: Introduction

 \subsection{Acknowledgements}

+We thank two anonymous referees for helpful feedback on earlier versions of the manuscript.
 This work has been supported by the Novo Nordisk Foundation, with grant reference NNF20OC0065582, and by the European Union under the Grant Agreement number 101044561, POSALG.
 Views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union or European Research Council (ERC).
 Neither the European Union nor ERC can be held responsible for them.